drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

-consonant pairs \ipa{/ð θ/} and \ipa{/ɡ k/} are visible in the lower-right corner, suggesting that the classifier trained to discriminate voicing (encoded by the “tense” feature in the PSA system) was relatively less accurate than other phonological feature classifiers in that system \add{(perhaps because PSA’s “tense” feature groups voiceless consonants together with \ipa{/j/} and
+consonant pairs \ipa{/ð θ/} and \ipa{/ɡ k/} are visible in the lower-right corner, suggesting that the classifier trained to discriminate voicing (encoded by the “tense” feature in the PSA system) was relatively less accurate than other phonological feature classifiers in that system (perhaps because PSA’s “tense” feature groups voiceless consonants together with \ipa{/j/} and
-\ipa{/w/}, which may be an unnatural grouping as far as the brain is concerned)}. \del{In contrast, trials with
+\ipa{/w/}, which may be an unnatural grouping as far as the brain is concerned).
-\ipa{/ɹ/} stimuli are fairly well discriminated: the top row of the matrix is mostly darker colors with its diagonal element relatively bright, and other consonants are rarely mis-classified as \ipa{/ɹ/} (the leftmost column is mostly dark, with only its diagonal element bright).}

-\add{As another example, consider the first and third columns of Figure
+As another example, consider the first and third columns of Figure
 \ref{fig-psa-confmat}A, showing the rate at which all stimuli are classified as either \ipa{/ɹ/} or \ipa{/w/}, respectively.
 Consonants other than \ipa{/ɹ/}
 are very unlikely to be classified as \ipa{/ɹ/}, whereas consonants other than